jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 talked about last, as this strikes a good balance between complexity and quality.

-Next time, I will probably dive into level of detail (LOD) techniques, as this will is vital to rendering large areas of terrain in real time.
+Next time, I will probably dive into level of detail (LOD) techniques, as they are vital to rendering large areas of terrain in real time.
 So please stay tuned for that!

 [first post]: https://jchapman127.github.io/2019/01/23/Help-Me-I-Have-No-Idea-What_Im-Doing.html